 The originating SIP UA, which first REGISTERs and is authenticated to the CSCF, creates a SIP INVITE with an E.164 calling number.

-The P-CSCF function of the originating provider adds a P-Asserted-Identity header asserting the Caller ID of the originating SIP UA.
-The CSCF then has an originating trigger to the STIR-AS for the INVITE.
+The CSCF of the originating provider adds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA.
+The CSCF then initiates an originating trigger to the STIR-AS for the INVITE.

 The STIR-AS in the originating SP (i.e., Service Provider A) retrieves its private key from the SKS.

-The SKS provides the private key, and the STIR-AS signs the INVITE and adds an Identity header per RFC 4474bis using the Caller-ID in the P-Asserted-Identity header.
+The SKS provides the private key, and the STIR-AS signs the INVITE and adds an Identity header field per RFC 4474bis using the Caller-ID in the P-Asserted-Identity header field.

 The STIR-AS passes the INVITE back to the SP A CSCF.